Win a hammock! | DW | 27.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Join our raffle to win a sustainably produced hammock complete with tree-friendly straps!
+Participate in our giveaway to win a sustainably produced hammock with tree-friendly straps!

-This autumn, DW reporters Warda Imran and Madelaine Pitt are touring through Germany, Switzerland, Liechtenstein and Austria to explore some of the region's hidden gems.
-To minimize their carbon footprint, the two are traveling by electric vehicle.
-On the road from September 27 to October 9, Warda and Madelaine will be sharing stories, videos and pictures of their journey on our Instagram channel @dw_travel.
-Head there to learn about some lesser-known travel spots and how to reduce your carbon footprint while traveling.
-Not only that.
-You will also have a say in where their journey should take them next.
+This autumn, DW reporters Warda Imran and Madelaine Pitt are taking a trip through Germany, Switzerland, Liechtenstein and Austria to explore some of the region's hidden gems.
+To minimize their carbon footprint, the pair are traveling by electric vehicle.
+While they're on the road from September 27 to October 9, Warda and Madelaine will be sharing stories, videos and pictures of their journey on our Instagram channel @dw_travel.
+Head there to learn about lesser-known travel destinations and how to reduce your carbon footprint while traveling.
+Not only that, you will also have a say in where their journey should take them next.

 Win a hammock!

-We're giving away a sustainably produced hammock complete with tree-friendly straps.
-To enter the draw, follow our Instagram channel @dw_travel and comment on raffle-related posts.
+We're also giving away a sustainably produced hammock, complete with tree-friendly straps.
+To enter the drawing, follow our Instagram channel @dw_travel and comment on giveaway-related posts.

 Or simply get in touch here and tell us where you would set up your brand new hammock.